MinSungjae/ubuntu18_newest_hardware/README.md

 in terminal then you can see only /usr/lib/xorg/Xorg.

-I means that application on your computer can not use graphics card because kernel cannot detect newest hardware RTX 3080 Ti.
+It means that application on your computer can not use graphics card because kernel cannot detect newest hardware RTX 3080 Ti.
 If correctly installed, also /usr/bin/gnome-shell should be shown in nvidia-smi